 - Ultrasound (test that uses sound waves to provide images of internal organs)

 - CT scan of the abdomen and pelvis (scan that uses X-rays and computers to produce cross-sectional images of the body)

 How is pelvic pain treated?

 The treatment of pelvic pain varies by what the cause is, how intense the pain is, and how often the pain occurs.
-Sometimes pelvic pain is treated with medicines, including antibiotics if necessary.
+Sometimes pelvic pain is treated with medicines, including antibiotics, if necessary.
 If the pain results from a problem with one of the pelvic organs, the treatment might involve surgery or other procedures.
+Physical therapy can be helpful in some cases.
+Also, because living with chronic pelvic pain can be stressful and upsetting, studies have shown benefit to working with a trained counselor, psychologist, or psychiatrist in many cases.
 A doctor can provide more information about various treatments for pelvic pain.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 12/5/2014...#12106